d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 Use this flag to select the corresponding controller.

+- **--storageid=STORAGEID**

+Use this flag to select the corresponding Storage Id.
+This is applicable for iLO 6 only.

 - **--all**

-Use this flag to delete all logical drives on a controller.
+Use this flag to delete all volumes on a controller.

 - **--force**

-Use this flag to override the "are you sure?" text when deleting a logical drive.
+Use this flag to override the "are you sure?" text when deleting a volume.

 <p class="fake_header">Login Parameters</p>